-2. Different Diagnosis Methods

 Acupuncture is based on ancient theories about meridians, and this determines needle placement, length and number of treatments, and other factors depending on your condition.
 IMS needling attempts to locate specific nerves and muscles being impaired within your body.

 3. Targeted vs General

 As the last point suggests, an IMS physio will attempt to target specific muscles, all depending on your condition.
 For example, if you have shoulder pain, the IMS physiotherapist will insert the needle into your shoulder muscles, because that is the area being treated.

-Acupuncture physiotherapy, on the other hand, may not target the shoulder muscle or any other particular muscle, because the needle placement is pursuing a different goal.
-By activating your body systems and stimulating increased circulation, it is helping your body to heal itself in whatever ways are needed.
+Acupuncture in physiotherapy, on the other hand, may target only a few spots around the shoulder muscle or any other particular muscle, because the needle placement is pursuing a different goal.
+These non-local points may help activate different parts of your nervous system such as the rest and digest system.

 4. Needle Depth

 In general, acupuncture needles will not be inserted as far as the needles in IMS therapy.
 The reason again has to do with the purpose.
 With IMS needling, you want to stimulate the muscles and nerves.
 To do that, you have to go deep enough to get a reaction from the muscle.
 With acupuncture, the depths are pre-determined, and do not need to be as deep to accomplish the goal.

 5. Duration of Treatment

 Acupuncture generally lasts quite a bit longer than IMS physiotherapy.
 Most IMS needling sessions go just a few minutes, because once the muscles and nerves have been properly stimulated and reset, the treatment is done.

-[Second edition]